ahmedraed101/alx-low_level_programming/0x0B-malloc_free/README.md

 - 1-strdup.c:
 	function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

+- 2-str_concat.c:
+	a function that concatenates two string.